jeffbass/imagezmq/README.rst

 ========================
 - `API and Usage Examples <docs/api-examples.rst>`_
 - `More details about the multiple RPi video streaming example <docs/more-details.rst>`_
-- `Using imagezmq in distributed computer vision projects <docs/imagezmq-uses.rst>`_
+- `Using imageZMQ in distributed computer vision projects <docs/imagezmq-uses.rst>`_
 - `REQ/REP versus PUB/SUB Messaging Patterns <docs/req-vs-pub.rst>`_
 - `Advanced example using both messaging patterns in an HTTP streaming application <docs/advanced-pub-sub.rst>`_
-- How **imagezmq** is used in my own projects connecting multiple Raspberry Pi **imagenodes** to an **imagehub**:
+- How **imageZMQ** is used in my own projects connecting multiple Raspberry Pi **imagenodes** to an **imagehub**:

   - My Yin Yang Ranch project to manage a small urban permaculture farm: